apache/metron/metron-platform/metron-management/README.md

 ### Indexing Functions

 * `INDEXING_SET_BATCH`
-  * Description: Set batch size
+  * Description: Set batch size and timeout
   * Input:
     * sensorConfig - Sensor config to add transformation to.
     * writer - The writer to update (e.g. elasticsearch, solr or hdfs)
     * size - batch size (integer)
+    * timeout - (optional) batch timeout in seconds (integer), defaults to 0, meaning system default
   * Returns: The String representation of the config in zookeeper
 * `INDEXING_SET_ENABLED`
   * Description: Enable or disable an indexing writer for a sensor.